AIgree

 U.S. arbitration required

-U.S. users generally must resolve disputes through individual binding arbitration instead of court, and they waive class actions and jury trials.
-This can make large-scale or lower-value claims harder to pursue.
+For most U.S. claims, you must go through individual binding arbitration instead of court, and you waive class actions and jury trials.
+This can make it harder and less economical to bring disputes.

 • negative ●●●●○ terms